mdonkers/dotfiles/debian_install.md

 ## Touchpad
 For the touchpad to work nicely, both packages "xserver-xorg-input-synaptics" and "xserver-xorg-input-mtrack" are needed.

+## S/PDIF always on
+S/PDIF is always on, and not stored by Alsa.
+We can add the following line to a crontab to always turn off after a reboot (as root):

+    crontab -e
+    @reboot amixer set IEC958 off

 ## HP Printer installation
 Follow guidelines here: http://hplipopensource.com/hplip-web/install/manual/distros/debian.html